For this pattern I used:

 Needles: Set of four double pointed 2.5mm needles.

-My design ideas and advice: I designed these mittens because I have wanted some simple mittens to relax with in the evenings and because several beginner knitters wanted to knit socks but wanted to practise on double pointed needles without turning a heel!
-(Btw turning the heel is easier than it seems – I do Sock Workshops as well as easy sock patterns here and here)
+My design ideas and advice: I designed these mittens because I have wanted some simple mittens to relax knitting with in the evenings and because several beginner knitters wanted to knit socks but wanted to practise on double pointed needles without turning a heel!

-The Frankie Mittens use 35g/140m of the 100g ball so there is enough to make three, with perhaps the last one being a little bit shorter than the others.
+The Frankie Mittens use 35g/140m of the 100g ball so there is enough to make three pairs, with perhaps the last one being a little bit shorter than the others.